jdx/mise/README.md

-shellcheck  latest       # also supports "latest" jq          1.6 erlang      ref:master   # compile from vcs ref golang      prefix:1.19  # uses the latest 1.19.x version—needed in case "1.19" is an exact match shfmt       path:./shfmt # use a custom runtime node        lts          # use lts version of node (not supported by all plugins)
+shellcheck  latest       # also supports "latest" jq          1.6 erlang      ref:master   # compile from vcs ref go          prefix:1.19  # uses the latest 1.19.x version—needed in case "1.19" is an exact match shfmt       path:./shfmt # use a custom runtime node        lts          # use lts version of node (not supported by all plugins)